fnyah/web3-metamask-check/README.md

 # Web3 MetaMask Wallet Authentication

 This is a quick and dirty tool built in [Next.js](https://nextjs.org/) that connects with MetaMask and reads your ETH wallet balance.
+Please install [metamask](https://metamask.io) to use this tool.

 # Installation and Usage